Termantia: Conservation and Museum

 The site is protected by Spanish law, being listed as a Zona Arqueológica.

 There is a museum at the site, an outpost of the Numantine Museum of Soria.
 The Friends of the Tiermes Museum (Asociación de Amigos del Museo de Tiermes - AAMT) is an NGO, which was set up in 1988.
 AAMT is concerned with environmental protection and the promotion of sustainable tourism.

 The European LIFE Programme provided funding in the period 2003-2006 to develop eco-cultural tourism in what is an economically marginalised area.
 Actions for the conservation and enhancement of archaeological and natural heritage have been implemented.

 The project identified potential for the declaration of a Special Protection Area for birds.
 Wildlife also includes wolves.
 Encinares de Tiermes, a Site of Community Importance, was designated a Special Area of Conservation for the species in 2015.

-Activities available at Tiermes include guided tours and dark sky astronomy.
+Activities available at Tiermes include guided tours and dark sky astronomy: the latter activity is also promoted at Borobia, another sparsely populated locality in the province of Soria.